-- The student receives 3 COTS in a week or 2 COTS in one day. - The student accumulates 5 negative points across a week. - The student walks away from an after school detention.
-(In this instance the student will also have another after school detention issued) - The student acts in a way that suggests to a member of SLT that they are not fit to be in mainstream lessons.
+- The student receives 3 COTS in a week or 2 COTS in one day. - The student accumulates 5 negative points across a week. - The student walks away from an after-school detention.
+(If a student walks from a second detention they will be issued with a suspension for persistent non-compliance.) - The student acts in a way that suggests to a member of SLT that they are not fit to be in mainstream lessons.

-If a student is placed in the IEU for 3 consecutive weeks due to persistent low-level disruption, they will receive a suspension for persistent non cooperation.
+If a student is placed in the IEU for 3 consecutive weeks due to persistent low-level disruption, they will receive a suspension for persistent non-cooperation.